-Come join us for a night of music including legendary Glastonbury founder Michael Eavis and his band singing some of his favourite songs.Support act:
+Come join The Music Expo and The Pilton Stage for a night of music including legendary Glastonbury founder Michael Eavis and his band singing some of his favourite songs.Support act:

 Solo artist Gabriel Templer & Rave to the Grave playing Rock n Roll music to dance the night away.

 All proceeds in aid of Dorothy House and raising awareness and funds for a Defibrillator.Gabriel Templar is an indie-pop artist based in Bristol.
 He has his own creative and imaginative style and pushes himself to become more unique whilst maintaining memorable melodies.
 Gabriel writes his own songs and is highly influenced by well known popular artists such as The Beatles, Arctic Monkeys and Eminem.
 From having such a range of styles as inspiration, Gabriel has his own way of combining their styles together to create his own genre and unique style from writing catchy pop songs to indie rap songs.
 Rave To The Grave was started in the 70’s by Mutter Slater who was from the highly successful band Stackridge - who opened an closed the very first Glastonbury Festival in 1970.
 Roger Bastable joined in 1979 and they played extensively through the 80’s.
 When Mutter left John Burden joined and he and Roger played together throughout the 90’s with a variety of guitarists and drummers.
 After a short gap they have now reformed and are playing to packed houses once again!